 Hospitalist Suzanne Pham, MD, director of the COVID-19 response team at Weiss Memorial Hospital in Chicago, also acknowledges the uncertainty of the current situation.

-“It is very difficult to tell how long we will have to remain vigilant, but we foresee that all hospitals will need to continue precautions and protocols established to minimize risk of exposure and transmission,” she says.
+“It is very difficult to tell how long we will have to remain vigilant, but we foresee that all hospitals will need to continue precautions and protocols established to minimize the risk of exposure and transmission,” she says.

 1. Talk to people who understand.
 Lean on your colleagues for support—and let them lean on you.
 You will have a better sense of what the other is going through.
-“We would constantly push each other up at the hospital, with ‘We’re in this together’ and ‘We’re going to make it,’” says Avadhani of the staff at her hospital.
+“We would constantly push each other up at the hospital, with ‘We’re in this together and ‘We’re going to make it,’” says Avadhani of the staff at her hospital.
 “Just really caring for each other.”

 2. Learn your organization’s policies.
 If you do test positive for COVID-19, you’ll need to follow your organization’s guidelines.
 You’ll need to know who to notify, how long to stay home from work, and when you can return.
-This is important to know, notes Georgia Reiner, senior risk specialist at Nurses Service Organization (NSO), because an exposure or positive test result has major implications.
+This is important to know, notes Georgia Reiner, senior risk specialist at Nurses Service Organization (NSO) because an exposure or positive test result has major implications.
 “It could not only put your patients at risk, but it could put your coworkers at risk,” says Reiner.
-If you work for a travel nursing agency, be sure to find out who to notify and how it will affect your assignment.
+If you work for a contract nursing agency, be sure to find out who to notify and how it will affect your assignment.

 3. Secure your PPE.
 “Make sure your hospital has and is willing to provide the personal protective equipment you will need to protect yourself while you are caring for this population of patients,” says Pham.